WTOP-FM: WTOP-FM

-WTOP AM (which was now on 820 in Frederick) changed its calls to WTWT and switched to the Washington Post Radio simulcast on June 28, 2007.
-On September 20, 2007, the 1500/107.7/820 multicast changed format over to a general talk format as "Talk Radio 3WT" under the WWWT/WWWT-FM/WWWB call letters, which was cancelled on August 11, 2008.
-WWWT and WWWB took over the "Federal News Radio" format (and for the 1500 kHz facility, the WFED calls), while WWWT-FM went back to simulcasting WTOP-FM.
-The former WFED took over the WTOP callsign on the AM dial and became a simulcast of WTOP, with preemptions for sporting events.
+The former WFED took over the WTOP call sign on the AM dial and became a simulcast of WTOP, with preemptions for sporting events.
 On June 13, 2009, the 1050 AM frequency changed to a separate news/talk format, operated by Air America Radio as WZAA.
 On January 26, 2010, following the shutdown of Air America Radio, WZAA returned to the WTOP simulcast.
 It took back the WTOP call letters on February 1, 2010.
 WTOP AM left the simulcast on June 23, 2010, as Bonneville leased the station to United Media Group.
 United Media changed the call letters to WBQH and flipped to Regional Mexican.

 In March 2008, WTOP-FM completed a year-long, $2.5-million state-of-the-art renovation of its newsroom and studios, the first since 1989 when the station moved into the building it presently occupies in northwest Washington.

 In 2008, WTOP-FM generated $51.75-million in revenue, the sixth-highest total for any radio station in the United States and the only station not based in New York City or Los Angeles to crack the top ten.
 In 2009, the station generated $51-million in revenue, good for second among all radio stations in the United States, trailing only KIIS-FM in Los Angeles.
 In 2010, WTOP generated $57.225-million in revenue, making it tops among radio station in the United States.
 In 2011 WTOP once again generated more revenue than any other station in the United States, this time with $64 million.

 In 2010, WTOP-FM's coverage of the record Washington-area snowfalls in early February earned it record ratings as the only local media outlet on the air and covering the storm live all day and night.
 During the week of the storms, which dropped two feet of snow in the area, WTOP had a 16.9% share of the area's radio audience, far exceeding its typical weekly average of around 10%.
 Consumer research company Arbitron estimated a total of 1.49 million people tuned in at some point during the week, 39% of the total local radio audience of 3.8 million.

 Bonneville announced the sale of WTOP-FM, WTLP, and WWWT-FM, as well as 14 other stations, to Hubbard Broadcasting on January 19, 2011.